 If you want to grow American bittersweet for its colorful berries, you will need both a male and female vine.
 Without a male vine to pollinate the female vine, you will not get any berries.
 Plant your vines in a sunny location with good drainage.
 American bittersweet will tolerate some shade, but grows best and produces the most berries in full sun.

 The vines grow 20 feet high and 20 feet wide so they will need support.
 Despite the fact that they climb trees in the woodlands, it’s not a good idea to encourage your vines to climb trees or shrubs in your yard.
-Large mature trees can bear the weight of the vines whereas smaller trees and shrubs commonly found in our yards will be smothered.
+Large mature trees can bear the weight of the vines whereas the smaller trees and shrubs commonly found in our yards will be smothered and die.
 Provide your vines with a sturdy trellis or fence to grow on.
 If you are growing your vines on a trellis by a building or wall, be sure to place your trellis several inches away from the wall to allow for air circulation between the vine and the wall.
 American bittersweet is prone to powdery mildew which occurs when there is poor air circulation.

 Water the vines when there is less than one inch of rainfall per week.
 You will only need to fertilize once a year in the spring.
 Apply a shovelful of compost or slow release fertilizer at the base and work it into the soil.